iceberg-project/ICEBERG-middleware/README.md

                         Where the results should be saved --walltime WALLTIME, -w WALLTIME
-                        The estimated execution time --analysis ANALYSIS, -a ANALYSIS
+                        The estimated execution time
-                        The type of analysis to be executed
 ```

-The expected analysis option takes can take the following values:
+The expected analysis commands are:
 1. seals
 2. penguins
 3. 4DGeolocation